rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  [Bible Student movement](https://en.wikipedia.org/wiki/Bible_Student_movement),
- a precursor to the [Jehovah's Witnesses](https://en.wikipedia.org/wiki/Jehovah%27s_Witnesses), as well as protestant [dispensationalist](https://en.wikipedia.org/wiki/Dispensationalism) views promoting a "pre-tribulation [rapture](https://en.wikipedia.org/wiki/Rapture)".
+ a precursor to the [Jehovah's Witnesses](https://en.wikipedia.org/wiki/Jehovah%27s_Witnesses), as well as protestant [dispensationalist](https://en.wikipedia.org/wiki/Dispensationalism) views promoting what is known as a pre-tribulation [rapture](https://en.wikipedia.org/wiki/Rapture).

-These chiliastic views have increased in popularity and are typically categorized based on *when* Christ will return:
+These modern chiliastic views have increased in popularity and are typically categorized based on *when* Christ will return: